imrafaelmerino/json-values/docs/README.md

 We can create futures as well following the same philosophy:

 ```
-//given some futures

 CompletableFuture<JsValue> nameFut, ageFut, languagesFut, handleFut, professionFut, streetFut, lonFut, latFut, countryFut;

-// we can describe a functional effect that will return a Json

 var future = JsObjFuture.of("name", () -> nameFut,
                             "age", () -> ageFut,